bking2415/Decision-Tree/README.md

 # Decision-Tree
-Implemented Decision Tree algorithm to predict outcomes
+Implemented Decision Tree algorithm using GINI Index and Information Gain to predict outcomes in R

 ## Instructions
 To run `decisionTree.R`: